 By the time children leave preschool, most have developed number sense through 5, and many up through 10 and beyond.
 Two videos featuring the same preschooler vividly demonstrate how children can visualize small quantities in a variety of ways and use those numbers to estimate larger quantities.

-What a wonderful demonstration of how important it is that young children get quantities into their eyes, ears, and fingers –that’s how they get fixed in their brains!
+What a wonderful demonstration of how important it is that young children get quantities into their eyes, ears, and fingers – that’s how they get them fixed in their brains!

 In the first video, this lively preschooler gets a quick look at a dot card, and then uses a small set of counters to produce a set of the same quantity.